meweigel/Catalog19thCenturyFirearms/README.md

 Usage
 -----
 * Double click on a row in order to edit it.
 The data will be loaded into the data entry field.
+* Right mouse click on a row, then select 'Edit' to edit it.
+The data will be loaded into the data entry field.
-* Click the Update button to update the document from the data entry fields.
+* Click the Update button to update the changed data in the data entry fields.
 * Click the Clear button to clear the data entry fields.
-* Click the Add button to add the data entered in the data entry fields.
+* Click the Add button in order to show the data entry fields, then add the data entered in the data entry fields and click the Add button again to enter the data in Mongodb.
-* Click the Remove buttons to remove the document from MongoDB.
+* Right mouse click on a row, then select 'Remove' to remove the document from MongoDB.

 TODO
 -----

-* Further simplify data entry
-* Add popup warning for clicking a Remove button.
+Save data to a pdf file.

 Data
 ----
 No guarantee of accuracy of the firearms data is made or implied in anyway.
 I am not responsible for your use of the firearms data in any form.
-In some cases estimates have been made for firearms data and will be update when possible.
+In some cases estimates have been made for firearms data and will be updated when possible.